shakes76/PatternFlow/recognition/45808140_VQVAE/README.md

 The following is the loss plot of the PixelCNN model.
 We notice that the loss decreases significantly in the beginning and only has incremental improvements after 20 epochs.

 <div style="text-align:center"><img src="./results/pcnn_result_graph.png" /></div>

+### **Data processing**
+There is not much data pre-processing required for the ADNI dataset.
+Using the cleaned ADNI dataset on COMP3710 blackboard the train and test data are already seperated accordingly so we will simply use those splits.
+There are ~20000 images for the train set and ~9000 images for the testing set.
+We also normalise the images by dividing the pixel intensity values by 255.0.
+This scales the data to be between (0, 1) to ensure that all the images have the same distribution.
+This in turn allows us to better understand the underlying structure/features of the images.